Post-war reconstruction of Frankfurt: Rubble processing facility

 Once at full capacity the facility was able to process 1,500 to 2,000 cubic metres of rubble daily, which it converted into 850 to 900 cubic metres of compacted concrete.
 The maximum daily output was 3,584 cubic metres in June 1953.
 This added up to an average annual output of more than 200,000 cubic metres of crushed brick concrete, which was used directly on site to produce solid stones, hollow blocks, wall panels, roof tiles and roof tiles.

 The Trümmerverwertungsgesellschaft was able to process even the fine debris and thus avoid the large mountain of rubble that were formed in other cities.
 The rubble clearance process was so efficient that the TVG was making a profit from 1952 onwards.
 The processing facility worked two shifts and was employing 638 people at the beginning of July 1955.

 Over the course of ten years, the TVG removed a total of 10 million cubic metres of rubble, from which the rubble recycling company recovered almost 20,000 tons of scrap, 8,500 tons of steel girders and produce 120 million bricks.
 It is estimated that the TVG enabled the recovery reconstruction of approximately 100,000 apartments and commercial buildings.

-The merging of the tasks of debris clearance, debris sorting, debris processing and debris recycling into a single non-profit company that combined the core competencies of several private companies and the city administration of Frankfurt was consider unique at the time and attracted a lot of national and international attention as well as visitors to witness the operation of what was the world's largest processing facility of its kind.
+The merging of the tasks of debris clearance, debris sorting, debris processing and debris recycling into a single non-profit company that combined the core competencies of several private companies and the city administration of Frankfurt was considered unique at the time and attracted a lot of national and international attention as well as visitors to witness the operation of what was the world's largest processing facility of its kind.